edsonzmartinez/epiDeaths/paper.md

 ## Years of potential life lost

-The concept of years of potential life lost (YPLL) involves estimating the average time a person would have lived had he or she not died prematurely (Gardner and Sanborn, 1990).
+The concept of years of potential life lost (YPLL) involves estimating the average time a person would have lived had he or she not died prematurely [@Gardner].
 Let $d_i$ represent the number of deaths due to a given cause within the $i$-th age group.
 The YPLL for this cause of death can be estimated using the following equation:

 $$YPLL = \sum_{i=1}^{K^*} a_i d_i$$

 where $K^*$ is the number of age groups between 0 and $K$, $a_i$ is the difference between $K$ and the midpoint of age in each age group, assuming a uniform distribution of deaths in each group, and $K$ is the standard age of death.
 The midpoint of an age group is estimated as (lowest age + highest age + 1)/2.

 Different authors use different values for $K$.
 According to Bruce et al. (2018), historically, WHO has used life expectancy from Japan, this being the highest in the world.
-Other authors uses 75 years as the reference age because it approximates US life expectancy (Ma et al., 2015).
+Other authors uses 75 years as the reference age because it approximates US life expectancy [@Ma].

 The `YPLL()` function has three arguments, `d` (a vector containing the number of deaths in each age group), `ages` (a vector containing the lower limit of each age group), and `K` (the standard life expectancy age, the default is 75 years).
 For example,